coronalabs/corona-docs/markdown/native/hostedPlugin.markdown

 scp ../iphone.tgz "youruser@www.your-web-server-where-plugin-will-be-hostd.de:/var/www/YOUR_DOMAIN/plugins"
 ``````

-Finally, for those who will use your Self-Hosted-Plugin, they have to add the location (`www.YOUR_DOMAIN.de/plugins/android.tgz`) into their `build.settings` so that the build proccess for Corona-Apps can find the plugin (see also below).
+Finally, for those who will use your Self-Hosted-Plugin, they have to add the location (`www.YOUR_DOMAIN.de/plugins/android.tgz`) into their `build.settings` so that the build proccess for Solar2D Apps can find the plugin (see also below).

 #### Android